RobynLlama/Ostranauts.Autoloader/README.md

 3. **Resolve dependencies:** It figures out which mods depend on others and generates a correct loading order for you.
 4. **Create `loading_order.json`:** Finally, it writes out a `loading_order.json` file automatically, so the game knows the right order to load your mods.
 No more `invalid json` errors!

+## Configuration

+Ostra.Autoloader will generate a configuration file on first run.
+Use your mod manager's config editor or manually edit BepInEx/config/Ostra.Autoloader.cfg to modify these values

+- **BackupNeeded**: Managed automatically by Autoloader to determine if it needs to backup the existing load_order.json file.
+Will backup your load order the first time it runs if a backup doesn't already exist.
+- **UninstallMode**: Will clean up all changes made to the game and restore the backed up load_order.json file if it can.
+Once this flag is set Autoloader will no longer function until it is unset.
+Set this flag then run the game again prior to removal to ensure a completely clean uninstall process.

 ## Installation

 ### Manually (Not Recommended)